ISR MISSION PLANNER

 Quickly defines high-level tasks such as ingress routes, roads and areas to survey, and target points to cycle through while conducting “Pattern of Life” surveillance, loiter and rally points, as well as egress routes.
 Directional reconnaissance points as well as pre-defined points of interest or sensor survey routes, can also be entered.
 The MP will automatically calculate the optimal stand-off loiter points for the air vehicle in conjunction with the optimal sensor stare points, with dwell times and coverage overlap to successfully survey the route or area while maintaining the chosen zoom level.

 Analyzes the line-of-sight range of ground-based radio signals to coordinate efforts between the Fixed Ground Station (FGS) and Transportable Ground Station (TGS) during a mission.

-Auto-routes around no-fly zones, computes mission times, and ties the high-level ISR objectives (i.e. ingress, surveillance, and egress) together to create a complete and efficient mission plan (i.e. flight routes with estimated waypoint arrival times and total mission time) to maximize time on target.
+Auto-routes around no-fly zones, computes mission times, and ties the high-level ISR objectives (i.e. ingress, surveillance, and egress) together to create a complete and efficient mission plan (e.g. flight routes with estimated waypoint arrival times and total mission time) to maximize time on target.

 • An easily readable flight-test card in PDF format for the pilot to utilize during the mission